I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 All messages from yesterday (including replies to old threads) |

-For thread replies found through Approach B, I use slack_read_thread to get the parent message and include it in the summary with proper context.
+For thread replies found through Approach B, I use slack_read_thread to get the parent message and include it in the summary after understanding the context.

-The difference this modification made was significant - on one test day:
+The actual difference this modification made was significant.
+On one test day:

 - Approach A only: 1 item (top-level message)

-- Approaches A+B: 49 items (including thread replies)
+- Approach A+B: 49 items (including thread replies)

 4. Adding Client Channels

-In addition to internal channels, I added client channels connected via Slack Connect to the monitoring targets.
-Key points included:
+I added client channels connected via Slack Connect to the monitoring targets, in addition to internal channels.
+Key points:

 - If the same topic is being discussed in both channels, merge them into a single section